 If your spouse has hired a lawyer, it may be in your best interest to do the same, ensuring a level playing field during negotiations.
 Meet with a lawyer from Charlotte Christian Law to discuss your situation and whether mediation benefits your divorce.
 Our skilled team has the skills and experience to guide you through the entire legal process so you can make an informed decision.

 Mediation is a proven process, so you should consider it even if you’re not optimistic about how your divorce will go.
 In many divorces, including the most difficult ones, mediation can make a major difference and help both spouses resolve their issues.
 We’re confident mediation will help you in your case.

 Divorce mediation is a proven process, so you should consider it even if you’re not optimistic about how your divorce will go.
 In many divorces, including the most difficult ones, mediation can make a major difference and help both spouses resolve their issues.
 We’re confident mediation will help you in your case.

 Complete a Free Case Evaluation form now

-Contact Charlotte Christian Law for a Divorce Mediator Near You
+Contact the Law Offices of Charlotte Christian and Associates for a Divorce Mediator Near You

 This may be difficult for you, but we can help both you and your spouse.
 Our Huntsville divorce attorneys are proactive and can represent you during your divorce and other family law issues.
-If you have questions or need legal counsel, please contact us at (256) 859-7277 for a free consultation.
+If you have questions or need legal counsel, give us a call at (256) 859-7277 or reach us online today.